nwchemgit/nwchem-wiki/TCE.md

 The boolean variable lineresp invokes the linear response equations for the corresponding coupled-cluster method (only CCSD and CCSDT possess this feature) and evaluates the dipole polarizability.
-When lineresp is true, the Λ-equations will also be solved, so the dipole moment is also calculated.
+When lineresp is true, the &Lambda;-equations will also be solved, so the dipole moment is also calculated.
 If no other options are set, the complete dipole polarizability tensor will be calculated at zero frequency (static).
 Up to nine real frequencies can be set; adding more should not crash the code but it will calculate meaningless quantities.
-If one desires to calculate more frequencies at one time, merely change the line double precision afreq(9) in `$NWCHEM_TOP/src/tce/include/tce.fh` appropriately and recompile.
+If one desires to calculate more frequencies at one time, merely change the line `double precision afreq(9)` in `$NWCHEM_TOP/src/tce/include/tce.fh` appropriately and recompile.

 The user can choose to calculate response amplitudes only for certain